ITAL 102 – The Florence Experience II

 Description

-The Florence Experience II is an interdisciplinary course in Italian language that builds on one semester of previous work.
-It focuses on achieving a post-basic level in cultural and linguistic-communicative competencies regarding familiar matters, personal experiences, studies, work, and daily routine while introducing students to various relevant aspects of contemporary Florentine life and Italian culture.
-Students thus develop communication skills both to easily understand and make themselves understood during interaction with native speakers.
+The Florence Experience II is an interdisciplinary course that builds on one semester of previous work.
+It focuses on achieving a post-basic level in cultural and linguistic-communicative competencies regarding familiar matters, personal experiences, studies, work and daily routine while introducing students to various, relevant aspects of contemporary Florentine life and Italian culture.
+Students will develop communicative skills both to easily understand and make themselves understood during interaction with native speakers.
+The course offers students an interdisciplinary experience in language learning.
+As is well known, this is possible only by direct immersion in the target culture.
+Since language and culture are deeply connected (language IS culture and culture IS language), each class will introduce students to linguistic skills such as communicative structures, grammar structures, vocabulary and pronunciation.

 Learning Outcomes